Fireside #1

 and the Word was God; He was in the beginning with God."

-Just as God revealed the Messiah's birth through shepherds 2000 years ago, the apostle John reveals the very truth of Jesus Christ as the Word incarnate (made flesh) in the opening verses of his book.
-And in an incredible way of upsetting our value system by demonstrating God's preference of the "foolish things of this earth" versus the wise (1 Corinthians 1:27), John demonstrates that in the least likely word of these two verses, God's own holy eternal name is revealed--just as the miraculous birth of Christ was revealed through shepherds.
-And John also demonstrates that Jesus Christ did not just suddenly appear in a manger in Bethlehem 2000 years ago, but, in fact, has existed since "In the beginning."
+Just as God revealed the Messiah's birth through shepherds 2000 years ago, the apostle John reveals the very truth of Jesus Christ as the Word incarnate (made flesh) in these opening verses of his book.
+And in an incredible way John demonstrates that in the least likely word of these two verses, God's own holy eternal name is revealed--just as the miraculous birth of Christ was revealed--not through kings or celebrities, but through lowly shepherds.
+And John also demonstrates that Jesus did not just suddenly appear in a manger in Bethlehem 2000 years ago, but, in fact, has existed since "In the beginning."

-The Hebrew and Greek words for "beginning" mean in the time of the origin of all things.
-So at the time of the origin of all things was this "Word".
-The Greek word is LOGOS or LOGOS, meaning "thought or reasoning realized."
+The Hebrew and Greek words for "beginning" mean "in the time of the origin of all things".
+So, in the time of the origin of all things was this "Word".
+The Greek word for WORD is LOGOS or LOGOS, meaning "thought or reasoning realized."
 First century Greeks had really popularized the term LOGOS, attributing it to several of their pagan deities.
-But LOGOS in is notably singular in form, and masculine in gender, and not used carelessly here by John.
+But the word LOGOS in this verse is notably singular in form, and masculine in gender, and not used carelessly here by John.
+His usage connotes a single, unique man.

-And so begins my personal favorite book of the Bible, written by that apostle who so loved Jesus, the one who humbly refers to himself not by name, but simply as "the disciple whom Jesus loved."
-John the beloved apostle irrevocably and repeatedly pronounces Jesus Christ's deity, HWHY ,right from the beginning.
+So begins my personal favorite book of the Bible, written by the one apostle who humbly refers to himself not by name, but simply as "the disciple whom Jesus loved."
+And this John, son of Zebedee--Jesus' other cousin--proclaims Jesus Christ's deity HWHY, right from the beginning.

 Hopefully this has answered at least one of your questions so far....